The work placement process explained in detail - along with advice to make the most of every stage.

 Monitor and guide the progress of the student(s)

 It is recommended that you allocate some time at least once a week to sit with the student.
-This meeting should be supportive in nature providing sufficient instruction to maximize their contribution during placement.
+This meeting should be supportive in nature providing sufficient instruction to maximise their contribution during placement.

 Work supervisors must approve and sign the student’s Weekly Log, Monthly Learning Report and Final Work Placement Report.

-Site Visit by the College
+Site visit by the college

 The college will schedule a site visit to your office approximately midway through the placement.
 In some instances, a visit may not be possible and in such circumstances the assessment may be conducted by phone.

-Issues with the student during Placement
+Issues with the student during placement

 Please notify the Work Placement Office immediately should you experience any issues with a work placement student.

-End of Placement Process
+End of placement process

 Employer’s feedback will be sought on completion of the work placement.
 Information such as whether they would consider rehiring the student, any improvements that could be made to the placement program or any feedback on course module design is welcome.